Team100/main2023/vision/README.md

 What's here:

-* app.py: capture images, detect apriltags, publish on using pynetworktables on nt3 using a messy multi-key string-delimited encoding
-* pic.py: example that works on one image at a time, uses a display
-* vid.py: example that uses video capture, uses a display
-* draw.py: opencv image drawing functions used by all three of the above
 * app4.py: capture images, detect apriltags, publish on the new networktables four using msgpack.  no dependency on draw.py.  uses pyntcore instead of pynetworktables python library, since pynetworktables doesn't support nt4.

 # More about the example